Spectral Classification of Stars

 As the temperature of the exterior layer of the photosphere goes down, it is able to absorb more energy and display more absorption features.
 Increased absorption significantly "filters" or obscures the flux profile at low temperatures, especially in high luminosity stars and stars with metallic content.
 (In astrophysics, a "metal" is any element heavier than helium.)
 In these situations the ratio between the strength of specific absorption lines can be used to infer temperature.

 This method is used to calculate the excitation temperature (Tx), measured as the ratio in the strength of absorption lines produced by atoms of the same element at two different electron energies, or the ionization temperature (Ti), measured as the ratio in the strength of absorption lines produced by atoms of the same element stripped of one or more electrons.
 Simple molecules such as cyanogen or titanium oxide also form in the photosphere of relatively "cool" stars (temperatures of a few thousand kelvins), and temperature can be estimated by their appearance and relative strength.
-Because the peak excitation or ionization of different elements occurs at different temperatures, as illustrated in the schematic (left), comparison of the line strength of different elements can be used to infer the photosphere effective temperature (spectral type).
+Because the peak excitation or ionization of different elements occurs at different temperatures, as illustrated in the schematic (above), comparison of the line strength of different elements can be used to infer the photosphere effective temperature (spectral type).

 Hydrogen (H) lines (including the closely spaced absorption features that disappear at the Balmer Jump) are strongest in Type A0 stars (hence the original place of the A stars at the head of the stellar sequence), and grow fainter at both higher and lower temperatures.
 Sodium (Na) and calcium (Ca) lines become significant in Type G stars and grow more prominent as stars become cooler.
 Diatomic molecules including titanium oxide (TiO), cyanogen (CN) and many organic molecules form when the photosphere temperatures fall below a few thousand kelvins.
 In the coolest brown dwarf objects, water vapor (H2O) and methane (CH4) can form in the atmosphere.